Rizzler Sports Logo

 LeagueApps

 LeagueApps is an enterprise-grade league and club platform aimed at programs that run like a business: registration, payments, scheduling, and reporting with strong administrative controls.
-It is a fit for large leagues with hundreds or thousands of athletes, and pricing reflects that (it starts in the hundreds of dollars per year rather than free).
+It fits large leagues with hundreds or thousands of athletes, and pricing reflects that.
 Smaller teams will find it more than they need.

-Sports Connect is Stack Sports' all-in-one hub for registration, websites, scheduling, communication, and reporting, and it is trusted by large national organizations.
-If your league wants registration and a website under one roof from an established vendor, it belongs on the list.
-Like the other enterprise tools, it is built for administrators more than for an individual coach.
+Sports Connect (now part of PlayMetrics) is an all-in-one hub for registration, websites, scheduling, communication, and reporting, trusted by large national organizations.
+If your league wants registration and a website under one roof, it belongs on the list.
+Like the other enterprise tools, it's built for administrators more than for an individual coach.

 Mojo

-Mojo is a free, all-in-one app for youth coaches that pairs scheduling and team chat with practice-planning videos from major sports partners, plus basic live scoring and highlight sharing.
-It is a friendly choice for rec-level coaches who want logistics and coaching content in one free place.
-It is not a registration or evaluation platform.
+Mojo is a free, all-in-one app for youth coaches that pairs scheduling and team chat with practice-planning videos from major sports partners, plus basic live scoring.
+It's a friendly choice for rec-level coaches who want logistics and coaching content in one free place.
+It's not a registration or evaluation platform.

 Rizzler Sports